 Daniel Golden

-Journalist and author Daniel Golden is a Boston-based senior editor and reporter at ProPublica.
-Golden has been instrumental in three Pulitzer Prizes, two as an editor and one as a reporter.
+Journalist and author Daniel Golden was a Boston-based senior editor and reporter at ProPublica.
+Golden was instrumental in three Pulitzer Prizes, two as an editor and one as a reporter.
 He co-edited a ProPublica series on Latin American asylum-seekers caught between the U.S. government and the MS-13 gang, which won the 2019 Pulitzer Prize for feature writing.
 Before joining ProPublica in October 2016, he worked as managing editor for education and enterprise at Bloomberg News.
 There he edited a series about tax inversions — companies moving headquarters overseas to avoid taxes — that earned Bloomberg’s only Pulitzer Prize in 2015.

 Golden won a Pulitzer as a reporter for The Wall Street Journal in 2004 for a series of articles on preferences for children and donors in college admissions.
 He expanded that series into a critically acclaimed national bestseller, “The Price of Admission: How America’s Ruling Class Buys Its Way Into Elite Colleges — and Who Gets Left Outside the Gates.”
 An updated edition was published in October 2019 with new reporting on the Operation Varsity Blues scandal.